How To Introduce Your Baby To Your Dog (And Vice-Versa)

 “Ask yourself: ‘What changes will I have to make in the life of the dog once the baby arrives?’
 Start making those changes now!
 This will ensure that your dog will not associate any chances than mean a restriction of its activities with the arrival of the child, which is the leading cause of competitiveness and jealousy.
 It works both ways.
 ‘What changes will I have to make in the life of the child once the dog arrives?’
 Start prepping the child before the dog arrives.
 Perhaps having a friend or family member’s dog come for a day to practice.
 Make sure your child is introduced to dogs in other circumstances before bringing one home.”

-“Along the same lines, if your dog has behavior problems that presently you find merely annoying, consider that in the presence of a baby they could be seriously problematic and once again, fix them now.
-Examples: Running around on the furniture, stealing food off of the table, pulling you down the street on the leash, jumping up on you as a form of greeting.
-It is extremely important to teach your dog to accept childlike handling by getting him used to it.”
+“Along the same lines, if you have a dog with behavior problems that presently you find merely annoying, consider that in the presence of a baby they could be seriously problematic and once again, fix them now.
+Examples: Running around on the furniture, stealing high fiber dog food off of the table, hiding treats, pulling you down the street on the leash, jumping up on you as a form of greeting.
+It is extremely important to teach your wrinkly dog to accept childlike handling by getting him used to it.”

 Never under any circumstances leave any child under 10 unsupervised with any dog.